Genital Herpes Symptoms

 - Menstrual periods

-"1 in 5 adults have genital herpes, yet HSV-2 testing is not part of a standard STI screening."
+"1 in 8 US adults have HSV-2, but HSV-2 testing is not part of a standard STI screening."

 If you are sexually active and receive regular STI screenings, it is still possible that you carry (and transmit) the HSV-2 virus.
-In many states, Genital Herpes testing is not part of a normal STI screening.
+In the US Genital Herpes testing is not part of a normal STI screening.